LCluber/GitBranchValidator/README.md

 ## Motivation

-The goal of this library is to provide an easy way to check if the current branch name is valid.
+The goal of this library is to provide an easy way to check if the current branch name is valid before pushing it to the remote.

+It's a good way to help developers keep their branch names clean on the repository and facilitate the workflow of a project with strict naming rules.

+The default pattern follows the principles described here : **[https://github.com/LCluber/LeadDevToolkit/blob/master/git/BRANCH.md](https://github.com/LCluber/LeadDevToolkit/blob/master/git/BRANCH.md)**

+But you can set your own rules using a [custom pattern](#pattern).

 ## Installation